 Studio Rise 200 Hour Yoga Teacher Training will launch in March 2018 and we are calling you to join this Uprising.
 To engage in discovering who you are at your core, realizing the larger purpose for which you were made, and equipping others to do the same--this is the purpose and mission of our training.
 Through practice of meditation, asana alignment, sequencing, yoga tradition, philosophy, and the “whys” for practical application, set out on a journey to which there is no end.
 This training is asking for More.
 You are curious, you know there is more to discover, step out and dive deep.

-The structure of this training will be in 2 sessions, 1 in the spring and 1 in the fall.
+Training takes place in 2 sessions, 1 in the spring and 1 in the fall.
 You may enter either the spring or the fall and take the other at your convenience and availability.
-The time between will allot for practice teaching, as well as, deepening your own practice.
+The time between will allot for practice teaching as well as deepening your own practice.

-The Spring Formation will take place March 8 through April 29.
-And the Autumn Formation will be Sept 6-October 28.
-Both spring and autumn sessions will take place Thursdays 5pm-9pm and Sundays 12:30pm-6pm.
+We are now accepting applications for the Autumn Formation, Sept 6-October 28.
+Both spring and autumn training sessions are Thursdays 5pm-9pm and Sundays 12:30pm-6pm.